wabiconf/2025/_talks/talk28.md

 name: K-mer-based estimators of the substitution rate of repetitive sequences
 speakers:
   - Haonan Wu
   - Antonio Blanca
   - Paul Medvedev
 categories:
   - Proceedings
   - Talk
+hide: false
 ---

 K-mer-based analysis of genomic data is ubiquitous, but the